logo for nutrition-and-you.com

 Health benefits of coconut water

-• Coconut water is a very refreshening drink to beat tropical summer thirst.
-The juice is packed with simple sugar, electrolytes and minerals to replenish hydration levels in the body.
+1. Coconut water is a very refreshing drink to beat the torching tropical summer thirst.
+Its liquid is packed with simple sugars, electrolytes, and minerals to replenish dehydration conditions inside the human body.

-• Research studies suggest that cytokinins (e.g., kinetin and trans-zeatin) in coconut water showed significant anti-ageing, anti-carcinogenic, and anti-thrombotic effects..
+2. Research studies suggest that cytokinins (e.g., kinetin and trans-zeatin) in coconut water were found to have significant anti-aging, anti-carcinogenic, and anti-thrombotic (anti-clot formation) effects.

-• Coconut water has been generally offered to patients with diarrhea in many tropic regions to replace fluid loss from the gastrointestinal tract and reduce the need for intravenous therapy.
-The osmolarity of tender coconut water is slightly greater than that of WHO recommended ORS he osmolarity.
-Presence of other biological constituents like amino acids, enzymes, other minerals and fatty acids may account for this higher osmolarity.
-However, unlike WHO-ORS, its water is very low in sodium and chlorides and rich in sugars and amino acids.
-This well balanced fluid composition with much needed calories would be an ideal drink than any other brand of soft drink beverages in dehydration conditions.
+3. Coconut water is offered to patients with diarrhea in many tropic regions to replace the fluid loss from the gastrointestinal tract and to reduce the need for hospitalization.
+The osmolarity of tender coconut water is slightly greater than that of WHO recommended ORS (Oral Rehydration Therapy) solution.
+The presence of other biological constituents like amino acids, enzymes, minerals, and fatty acids may account for this higher osmolarity.
+Nonetheless, unlike WHO-ORS, its water is very low in sodium and chlorides, but rich in sugars and amino acids.
+This well-balanced fluid composition, along with much-needed calories, would be an ideal drink instead of any other kind of soft drink beverages available in the markets to correct dehydration conditions.

-• Its water composed of many naturally occurring bio-active enzymes such as acid phosphatase, catalase, dehydrogenase, diastase, peroxidase, RNA polymerases etc. These enzymes aids in digestion and metabolism.
+4. Coconut water is composed of many naturally occurring bioactive enzymes such as acid phosphatase, catalase, dehydrogenase, diastase, peroxidase, RNA-polymerases, etc. In effect, these enzymes help in digestion and metabolism.

-• Despite very light consistency, its water has much better composition of minerals like calcium, iron, manganese, magnesium and zinc than some of fruits like oranges.
-(Compare mineral composition of oranges).
+5. Despite being very light, its water proportionately has a better composition of minerals like calcium, iron, manganese, magnesium, and zinc than some of the fruit juices like oranges.
+(Compare the mineral composition of oranges).

-• Its water also a very good source of B-complex vitamins such as riboflavin, niacin, thiamin, pyridoxine and folates.
-These vitamins are essential in the sense that body requires them from external sources to replenish.
+6. Its liquid is also an excellent source of B-complex vitamins such as riboflavin, niacin, thiamin, pyridoxine, and folates.
+These vitamins are essential in the sense that the human body requires them from external sources to replenish.

-• Coconut water also contains a very good amount of electrolyte potassium.
+7. Coconut water carries a good amount of electrolyte potassium.
 100 ml of water has 250 mg of potassium and 105 mg of sodium.
-Together these electroltyes help replenish salt deficiency in the body due to diarroea.
+Together, these electrolytes help replenish electrolyte deficiency in the body due to diarrhea (loose stools).

-• Fresh water is also has small amount of vitamin-C; provides about 2.4 mcg or 4% of RDA.
-Vitamin C is a water soluble ant-oxidant.
+8. Further, fresh coconut water has a small amount of vitamin C (Ascorbic acid); It provides about 2.4 mg or 4% of RDA.
+Vitamin C is a water-soluble antioxidant.

 See the table below for in depth analysis of nutrients: